marmos91/wad-challenge/README.md

 ## Something missing?

 Do you still need the encryption/decryption key?
-Have you deeply inspected the first stage's code? 🤓
+Have you deeply *inspected* the first stage's code? 🤓

 ## Bad news: that was not all...

 Also review the **arp protocol**.
 Do some research on the network on how to obtain an IP address from a physical Mac Address.
 Trust me, you will find it useful 😉
+Also, do you know how to make an HTTP request right?

 ### Questions?